lizgurru/fuelapp/README.md

-Software application that predicts the fuel rate for a client based on their location, history, amount of fuel gallons requested and company profit margin.
+Software application that predicts the fuel rate for a client based on their location, history, amount of fuel gallons requested, and company profit margin.